-One doesn’t come across a genuine native of Phoenix too often, but as fate would have it, automätik found one!
-As one of automätik’s Senior Creative Directors, Mike the “scribologist” McCurley brings a fresh perspective and sense of witticism to the team.
+One doesn’t come across a genuine native of Phoenix too often, but as fate would have it, automätik found one in 2014!
+Since then, Mike devoted many years on our Creative team before taking a “seat” with Client Services.
+As one of automätik’s Account Directors, Mike the “up-leveler” McCurley strengthens our team with his fresh perspective, high attention to detail, and trademark witticism.

 Mike’s unique career background includes years of leadership and management experience, both in the retail and healthcare industries, as well as the automotive and property insurance fields.
-He graduated from Arizona State University in 2010 with a B.A. in American Studies with a Certificate in Ethnic Studies on the side.
-Anywhere and everywhere in between, writing has remained Mike’s steadfast passion, and his focus on delivering his best work for the client has remained relentlessly hooked for the long haul.
+He graduated from Arizona State University with a B.A. in American Studies with a Certificate in Ethnic Studies.
+Anywhere and everywhere in between, providing transformative service has remained Mike’s steadfast passion, and his focus on exceeding client expectations drives this commitment.

 If you are facilitating a meeting or a corporate event, it is always good to begin with some sort of pre-session activity.
 You may think these are unnecessary and waste time, but an interactive and constructive pre-session activity sets the stage for a successful and productive meeting.